 Christopher Lubienski named director of The Forum on the Future of Public Education

 Associate Professor Christopher Lubienski has been appointed director of The Forum on the Future of Public Education.
-He is taking over the role previously held by Professor Debra Bragg, who will remain actively involved in the Forum.
+He is taking over the role previously held by Professor Debra Bragg, who will remain actively involved with the organization.

 The Forum on the Future of Public Education draws on a network of premier scholars at the University of Illinois and beyond to create, interpret, and disseminate credible information on key questions in educational policy.
 It actively pursues original research projects and facilitates collaboration between researchers and policymakers to examine the pressing issues shaping the future of public education.

 Lubienski said he would like to continue the efforts of his predecessor, who was quite successful in securing funding through the Forum, including grants for the Illinois Collaborative for Education Policy Research.

 He said one of his primary goals as he takes the reigns will be to "push us forward in order to have an impact in policy discussions that are happening now around education."

 "When Stan Ikenberry envisioned the Forum, he wanted to give illumination to ideological debates that sometimes misrepresent what we know about public education."
 Lubienski explained.
 "He wanted to Forum to be the source for trusted research and data.
 Discussions are happening online, and there's a big effort to make us more of a presence in those discussions."